 An academic minor in Dance is available for students who have an interest in Dance and/or for students who want a concentration of study in dance to complement an affiliated performing arts program.
 The minor is designed to provide a broad foundation of creative and technical experience for the development of dance artists.

 Exploration of the choreographic processes.
-Focus on seed phrases to create solo material, introduction of musically derived choreographic forms, and work with compositional elements of space, time and energy.
+Focus on seed phrases to create solo material, the introduction of musically derived choreographic forms, and work with compositional elements of space, time, and energy.

 Minors will select 8 hours from four of the five different technique areas offered: Jazz, Tap, Modern Dance, Ballet, and Dance and Culture.